Mallock/babel-fish-civ/README.md

 ## How to Use

 1. Clone or download this repository to your computer.
-2. Navigate to the `Assets\Text\` folder in your Civilization VI installation directory.
+2. Navigate to the `Assets\Text\` folder in your Civilization VI installation directory (`Sid Meier's Civilization VI\Base\Assets\Text`).
 3. Backup the original XML files in this folder.
-4. Copy the localized XML files from this repository into the `Assets\Text\` folder.
+4. Copy the localized XML files from the `assets` folder in this repository into the `Assets\Text\` folder.
+5. If you have any DLCs installed, navigate to the corresponding folder in the `DLC` directory in your Civilization VI installation directory (`Sid Meier's Civilization VI\DLC`) and copy the localized XML files from the `DLC` folder in this repository into the corresponding `Text` folder.
-5. Launch Civilization VI and the game should now be in the selected language.
+6. Launch Civilization VI and the game should now be in the selected language.

+Note: The `assets` folder contains the base game translations, while the `DLC` folder contains the translations for DLCs.

 ## Available Languages